-When I have made macarons for the first time and showed it to my family and friends, I received one and the only question: “was it difficult to make?”
+When I’v made macarons for the first time and showed it to my family and friends, I received one and the only question: “was it difficult to make?”

-Probably mainly because of few crucial steps in a baking process, macarons considered being difficult to make.
-Moreover, because of the reason above, I prepared myself for unsuccessful try when baking them for the first time.
-However, the result was quite impressive and disproved that statement of being difficult to bake.
+Probably because of the baking process, macarons considered being difficult to make.
+For this reason, I prepared myself for unsuccessful try when baking them for the first time.
+However, the result was quite impressive and disproved that stereotype of being difficult to bake.

 As I mentioned before, the key to a baking success lies in some of the aspects/steps, which are crucial and easy to execute.
 Once you keep these points in mind, you will get the perfect macarons.